 This post will cover all the information you need when it comes to visiting Australia as a visitor.
 If you are planning to work or study here, then this post is not ideal for you.
 Also, if you did an Australian visa application recently, you will know what I am talking about when it comes to the Australia sub class 600 visa.
-So before we go any further, let us find out about the different Australian visa types.
+So before we go any further, let us find out about the different Australia visa type for Indian passport holders.

 Australian Visa types

 The official website for any information related to Australian visas is the Australian Government’s Department of Home Affairs website.
 All other websites will not have that much relevant information when it comes to all the details about your Australian visa process.

 Depending on your nationality, you have an option of 16 visa types when it comes to a visitor visa from Australia while you have around 4-5 options when it comes to an Australian visit visa for Indians.
 By answering 3 questions on this website, you can determine what kind of visa you require.
 Please note that the Electronic Travel Authority Australia visa (subclass 601) and eVisitor (subclass 651) visas are not applicable for Indian citizens.

 If you are looking for a visit visa to Australia, you can broadly classify it into two and they come under the subclass visa 600:

 There may be subsections within these two as well.
 For e.g, the tourist visitor stream will allow you to use the visa for tourism purposes or for visiting family and friends.
 Even within this type, there can be an option where you are sponsored by a family member who is a permanent resident or citizen of Australia.

 Also, please note that with the Australia business visa for Indians, you cannot work or sell services.
 However, with the Australia business visa subclass 600, you can attend conferences or negotiate contracts as well as make general business enquiries.